 b.
 Students can choose to take up to two (showcase) lower level (0100 level) courses.

 c.
-Students can petition to take one course outside of the concentration (this will be allowed only when the proposed course makes sense given the insterests of the student, and there is no equivalent sociology course).
+Students can petition to take two courses outside of the discipline of sociology.
+Transfer and those studying abroad should consult with their concentration advisor. (this will be allowed only when the proposed course makes sense given the insterests of the student, and there is no equivalent sociology course)

 During the second week of March, a complete draft of the senior thesis must be given to the faculty advisor and the reader for comments, and the final version of the senior thesis is due during the second week of April ( the exact dates vary from year to year and are announced at the start of the academic year).